febiasm/WK1-Code-Challenge/README.md

  type 'code .' to open up a text editor window with access to all of the assignment's files.

  # Running the application

- use the following steps to run the application.
+ click on this link to run the application http://127.0.0.1:5501/html/Homepg.html use the following steps to run the application.

  Install dependencies from npm